-3. How can I let the school know I am concerned about my child's progress in Please contact the school office to make appointments to see members of the inclusion team, the Headteacher or school? governors.
-(Top) 4.
-How will the school let me know if they have any concerns about my child's learning in school?
-If your child is identified as not making progress despite intervention and support, the school will invite you in to discuss this with you in more detail and to: Iisten to any concerns you may have plan any additional support your child may need discuss with you any referrals to outside professionals to support your child's learning set a review date to meet again (Top) 5.
+progress in school?
+(Top) If you are still not happy you can speak to the Chair of the Governing Body.
+Please contact the school office to make appointments to see members of the inclusion team, the Headteacher or governors.
+4. How will the school let me know if they have any concerns about my child's learning in school?
+(Top) If your child is identified as not making progress despite intervention and support, the school will invite you in to discuss this with you in more detail and to: listen to any concerns you may have plan any additional support your child may need discuss with you any referrals to outside professionals to support your child's learning set a review date to meet again 5.
 How is extra support allocated to children?
 (Top) The school budget, received from Somerset Local Authority, includes money for supporting children with SEND.
 The Head Teacher and Senior Leadership Team discuss all the information they have about SEND pupils in the school, including those already receiving extra support, the pupils who need extra support and the pupils who have been identified as not making as much progress as would be expected.
 The Headteacher, alongside the Inclusion Leader decides the budget for Special Educational Needs in consultation with the school governors, on the basis of needs in the school.
 The Inclusion Leader, in partnership with the family may submit a request to Somerset Local Authority for an Educational Health and Care Plan to support the ongoing, high level needs of some pupils (4% of pupils within school) who are not making expected progress despite significant intervention, support and multi-professional working.
 6. Who are the other people Staff at Oaklands work alongside other professionals and agencies to support the needs of individuals.
-These agencies/additional services include: providing services to Educational Psychologist (Local Authority)
+These agencies/additional services include: